 The curriculum for years 1-6

 Our unique curriculum complements the 2014 National Curriculum.
 In Broad Square Primary School we strive to develop the whole person by providing an inspiring, rich and broad programme, which is relevant and develops a thirst for learning.
-Closing the cultural gap is central to our aims.
+Closing the achievement gap is central to our aims so that all of our children leave school with the best chances to succeed in life.
 We make every effort to use a themed cross-curricular approach to embed learning and immerse children in the topics.
 In order to make learning meaningful we use the resources, attractions and places of interest that our local and wider Liverpool community has to offer.

 Planned visits and outings, which provide real-life experiences, are central to the children’s learning journey.
 In addition to this, they will have a series of memorable learning experiences, which may include inspirational speakers, key visitors and themed topic days.
 We use a broad range of teaching strategies that take into account the ways in which children learn, to foster engagement, motivation and creativity.

-We endeavour to provide our children with the life-skills necessary to prepare them for the next stage of their development.
+We endeavour to provide our children with the knowledge and life-skills necessary to prepare them for the next stage of their development.

 Our curriculum promotes the spiritual, moral, social, cultural and physical development of pupils and equips children with the confidence to apply these in later life.